 As in the case of other matters relating to the site, numerous discussions were held regarding the issue of cliff stability following concerns highlighted by members of the public, the community council, the local member and YGC engineers.
 In response, the YGC Chief Engineer notes that the proposal to install a system to batten and anchor the soil and a landslide restriction system to accompany the design statement.
-Although a few of the comments are subjective, the report has been completed by competent and experienced individuals who are obviously satisfied with the findings of the report as it is.
+As a few comments are subjective, the report has been completed by competent and experienced individuals who are obviously satisfied with the findings of the report as it is.

-PLANNING COMMITTEE DATE: 17/07/2023 REPORT OF THE ASSISTANT HEAD OF DEPARTMENT
+PLANNING COMMITTEE DATE: 11/09/2023 REPORT OF THE ASSISTANT HEAD OF DEPARTMENT